B2B Marketing Guide

 What specific problems are they seeking answers to?
 What are the challenges facing them?
 What kind of solutions do they think they need?
 What kind of solutions do they actually need?

 Find out where the answers lie

 You have to be where the professional buyers in your sector are searching.
 Of course, this means Google, but also specialised directories, sector-specific journals and online catalogues.

 Determine their exact needs

 What keywords are they using in their searches?
 Are they searching by product?
 Service?
 Problem?
 Solution?
-Real data available via sources such as the Google AdWords Keyword planner can provide the answers to these questions.
+Real data available via sources such as the Google Ads Keyword Planner can provide the answers to these questions.

 Answer their questions

 There is no better place than your own website to respond to FAQs and offer solutions via copy, visual or reading content.
 Quality informative content really does help your buyers and will generate trust and confidence naturally, free from the tensions surrounding advertising and promotions.

 Website traffic starts off as anonymous visitors whose contact details are unknown to you.
 It is therefore vital to start a personal dialogue before these anonymous visitors abandon your website, never to return.
 Your visitors will become potential customers if you offer that extra something that will encourage them to give you their contact details, enabling you to take control of the sales conversation.

 It is essential to distinguish between accounts and buyers.
 In this sense, it is important to realise that your customer is never Company X, but rather the person within that organisation who decides to acquire your products or services.
 Let’s take a moment to elaborate on this.
 Your industrial company may do a lot of work with a plant that forms part of a large corporation, but which is unsuccessful at closing deals with other business units, despite the tremendous satisfaction potential for both buyers and sellers.
 Another possibility is that your company is a major supplier for the maintenance department of Company Y, but the production department fails to take you into consideration.
 Sounds familiar, doesn’t it?